davjfish/helper_files/linux.md

 - `df -h` check disk space available on all mounted disks
 - `uname -a` provides some basic system information
 - `sudo lshw -html | -short` hardware information
+- `lsblk` a list of storage devices and their partitions
 - `sudo fdisk -l` take a look at all installed disks
 - `sudo fdisk /dev/sb[x]` will open fdisk to work in sd[x]
 - `sudo parted` a more powerful and advanced tool for managing partitions etc.